 The High Ambition Coalition for Nature and People (HAC) (www.hacfornatureandpeople.org/home) is an intergovernmental group of more than 100 countries—co-chaired by Costa Rica and France, with the United Kingdom as Ocean co-chair— championing a global deal for nature and people with the central goal of protecting at least 30 percent of the world’s land and ocean area by 2030.
 The 30x30 target is a global target which aims to halt the accelerating loss of species and protect vital ecosystems that are the source of our economic security.

 As the Executive Assistant, you will facilitate the operations of the HAC Secretariat by providing administrative support to the Secretariat Director.
 Working in close coordination with the Director, you will help prepare travel, event, and meeting materials.
 You will be the primary contact for internal stakeholders and play an important coordination role.
 Employed by the World Resources Institute (WRI), you will be based at the offices of the Global Environment Facility (GEF) in Washington, DC.
 The HAC Secretariat is co-hosted by WRI and the GEF.

 What you will do:

 Administrative support (40%)

 What you will need:

-Potential Salary $84,000-$95,000 if based in the US.
 Salary is commensurate with experience and other compensable factors.
-WRI offers a competitive remuneration and benefits package.
+WRI offers a competitive renumeration and benefits package.

-Please submit a cover letter along with a copy of your resume by March 3**, 2023**.
-Applicants must apply through the WRI Careers portal to be considered.
+Please submit a resume with a cover letter**.** You must apply through the WRI Careers portal to be considered.